raleel/cfi-srd-pt/0008_Combat.md

 #### Stun Location

 The attacker can use a bludgeoning weapon to temporarily stun the body part struck.
-If the blow overcomes Armor Points and injures the target, the defender must make an Opposed Roll of Endurance vs. the original attack roll.
+If the blow overcomes Armor Points and injures the target, the defender must make an Opposed Roll of Tolerância vs. the original attack roll.
 If the defender Fails, then the Hit Location is Incapacitated for a number of Turns equal to the damage inflicted.
 A blow to the torso causes the defender to stagger winded, only able to defend.
 A head shot renders the foe briefly insensible and unable to act.

 #### Sunder

 The attacker may use a suitable weapon, such as an axe, to damage the armor or natural protection of an opponent.
 Any weapon damage, after reductions for Parrying or magic, is applied against the Armor Point value of the protection.
-Surplus damage over its Armor Points is then used to reduce the AP value of that armor(ed) location – ripping straps, bursting rings, creasing plates, or tearing away the hide, scales, or chitin of monsters.
+Surplus damage over its Armor Points is then used to reduce the AP value of that armor(ed) location – ripping straps, bursting rings, creaCanto plates, or tearing away the hide, scales, or chitin of monsters.
 If any damage remains after the protection has been reduced to zero AP, it carries over onto the Hit Points of the location struck.

 #### Trip Opponent

 The character attempts to overbalance or throw his opponent to the ground.
-The opponent must make an Opposed Roll of his Brawn, Evade, or Acrobatics against the character's original roll.
+The opponent must make an Opposed Roll of his Musculatura, Evasão, or Acrobatics against the character's original roll.
 If the target Fails, they fall prone.
-Quadruped opponents (or creatures with even more legs) may substitute their Athletics skill for Evade and treat the roll as one Difficulty Grade easier.
+Quadruped opponents (or creatures with even more legs) may substitute their Atletismo skill for Evasão and treat the roll as one Difficulty Grade easier.

 #### Withdraw